Sexually Motivated Crimes in Florida

 Additional Resources

-Factors Relating to the Sentencing of Sex Offenders- Visit the Office of Economic and Demographic Research (EDR) which is the research arm of the Florida Legislature.
+Factors Relating to the Sentencing of Sex Offenders- Visit the Office of Economic and Demographic Research (EDR), the Florida Legislature’s research arm.
 The research offered by the EDR impacts policy-making in these difficult cases.
 EDR publishes demographic and agency workload forecasts for the Florida legislature, state agencies, and the general public.
 The study compares the sentences for men and women accused of similar crimes based on criminal code scoresheets prepared for non-capital offenses, the race of offenders sentenced for sexual offenses, the average age at the time of the offense for offenders sentenced for sex crimes, the average number of prior felonies, and the percentage of prison admissions.
-The report also looks at the relationship between the offender including whether they were immediate family, non-immediate family, another known person, or a stranger.
+The report also looks at the relationship between the offender, including whether they were immediate family, non-immediate family, another known person, or a stranger.

 Florida Becomes the Harshest State for Sex Offenders – Learn more about how why Florida toughened laws detaining sex offenders indefinitely for crimes they haven’t yet committed.
-This recent news article explains civil commitment which is similar to forcing a severely mentally ill person into treatment but is reserved for those who were convicted of violent sexual offenses, completed their sentences, but then were judged to still be a risk.
+This recent news article explains civil commitment, which is similar to forcing a severely mentally ill person into treatment but is reserved for those who were convicted of violent sexual offenses, completed their sentences, but then were judged to be a risk still.
 For more than 20 years, civil commitment proceedings have spread across the United States.
-In Florida, it was recently expanded to include offenders serving time in jail.
-A prosecutor with the state attorney’s office is now required to refer a person to civil commitment.
+It was recently expanded to include offenders serving time in jail in Florida.
+A prosecutor with the state attorney’s office must now refer a person to civil commitment.
 The judge must order a person into civil commitment custody.

 Finding a Lawyer for Sexual Motivated Crimes in Florida

-After an accusation involving any type of sexually-based offenses (often called “sex crimes“) under Florida law, then contact an experienced criminal defense attorney at the Sammis Law Firm.
+After an accusation involving any sexually-based offenses (often called “sex crimes“) under Florida law, then contact an experienced criminal defense attorney at the Sammis Law Firm.

-Our attorneys represent clients in the greater Tampa Bay area including Tampa for Hillsborough County, Clearwater or St. Petersburg in Pinellas County, Dade City or New Port Richey in Pasco County, Bartow or Lakeland for Polk County, Florida.
+Our attorneys represent clients in the greater Tampa Bay area, including Tampa for Hillsborough County, Clearwater or St. Petersburg in Pinellas County, Dade City or New Port Richey in Pasco County, and Bartow or Lakeland for Polk County, Florida.

 The attorneys at Sammis Law Firm are selective in taking cases that involve an allegation of a sexually-based offense.
 But when we do take the case, we aggressively fight the case at every stage to help our client fight for the absolute best possible result.